pletfix/oauth-plugin/README.md

 ## Contribution Guide

-Are you missing a provider?
-Then fork the repository, add a new oauth driver in the `Socialites` folder and meke a pull request.
+Are you missing a socialite driver?
+Then fork the repository, add a new driver in the `Socialites` folder and make a pull request.
 There are already a few classes in the `Socialites` folder, which you can orientate to the development.
 You'll see, it's not too difficult.